pieroproietti/penguins-eggs/mkinitfs/README.md

 ## AlpineLinux

-On Arch we have HOOKS
+On Arch we have HOOKS, eg:

 ```
 MODULES=()